ScotFestBC

 Open Pìobaireachd Competition

-This is the highest level of piping competition and takes place Friday evening, in he Cultural Education Tent, starting at 5:00 pm.
-This event attracts some of the best pro players from the Pacific Northwest competing in this classical form of highland bagpipe “big” music.
+This is the highest level of piping competition and takes place Friday evening in the Cultural Education Tent starting at 5:00 pm.
+This event attracts the best professional players from the Pacific Northwest competing in this classical form of highland bagpipe “big” music.

 Champion BC piper Jack Lee performs “War or Peace” – a rarely heard pìobaireachd at the More Ceol Mor recital at Mosspark Armoury in Toronto, January 31, 2015.
 Video courtesy: Pipes/Drums Magazine.